Training Nurse Practitioners and Physician Assistants at Carilion Clinic in Virginia

 Graduates of this one-year fellowship program will possess substantial skills, knowledge, and competencies required in the field of emergency medicine as the PA and NP professions continue to be ranked among the fastest growing career opportunities.

 Fellows accepted into the program will be full-time employees of Carilion Clinic and eligible for full medical, dental, and disability benefits.
-They will also retain GME benefits of other fellows such as ACLS/ATLS/PALS certifications, a Roanoke Athletic Club membership, subsidized healthcare, lab coats, moving expenses, Blackberries, etc.
+They will also retain GME benefits of other fellows such as ACLS/ATLS/PALS/FCCS/AWLS certifications, subsidized healthcare, scrubs, lab coats, moving expenses, Blackberries, CME budget.

 - To educate and train highly motivated NPs and PAs in the challenging and diverse knowledge base and procedural skills required for excellence in clinical practice in emergency medicine.